Shivanbhawel/newsAPP/README.md

 # newsAPP
-i developed this news wed using JAVASCRIPT
+I developed this news wed using JAVASCRIPT